eisnerd/lldistance/README.md

 or if you prefer metric

     220 m
     2.7 km
     15 km

-You can style the text by modifying the css class '.lldistance'
+You can style the text by modifying the css class `.lldistance`

 ### Configuration